 You’ve probably been hearing most of your life that it’s important to visit the dentist for checkups.
 Still, you don’t see what the big deal is.
 After all, if your teeth feel okay and you brush them every day, there’s no need to schedule a dental appointment, right?
-Your dentist in Columbus says that way of thinking could lead to big problems and explains why preventive care visits are essential to your dental wellness.
+Your dentist in Clintonville says that way of thinking could lead to big problems and explains why preventive care visits are essential to your dental wellness.

 The Purpose of Preventive Care